NVIDIA/cloudai/USER_GUIDE.md

 # CloudAI User Guide
 This is a CloudAI user guide to help users use CloudAI, covering topics such as adding a new test template and downloading datasets for running NeMo-launcher.

-## Adding a New Test Template
-CloudAI allows users to package workloads as test templates to facilitate the automation of running experiments.
-This method involves packaging workloads as docker images, which is one of several approaches you can take with CloudAI.
-Users can run workloads using test templates.
-However, since docker images are not part of the CloudAI distribution, users must build their own docker image.
-This guide describes how to build a docker image and then run experiments.

 #### Step 1: Create a Docker Image
 1. **Set Up the GitLab Repository**
    Start by setting up a repository on GitLab to host your docker image.
 For this example, use `gitlab-url.com/cloudai/nccl-test`.